Co-op Insurance: Operations

 The Co-op Insurance has a tradition of football sponsorship.
 It has previously sponsored the Scottish League Cup in Scotland and the Irish League Cup in Northern Ireland.

 Membership

 Members of The Co-operative Group and participating regional societies earn membership points on the products they hold.
 Points are converted into dividend at a rate agreed annually by the Board.
+A decision made by the Coop meaning Coop members will not earn 2p per £1 spend from 24th Jan 24.

+Awards and recognition

+Co-op Insurance has been recognised at the British Insurance Awards, a leading event in the UK insurance industry.